Municue

 The committee may vote to make recommendations to City Council regarding any of the following items on this agenda.

-#BMonthly status update on the construction of the Dallas Police Department Law Enforcement Training Center located at the University of North Texas at Dallas.
+#BA May 2026 progress update on the Dallas Police Department Law Enforcement Training Center construction project located at the University of North Texas at Dallas.

-#EBriefing on the Dallas Police Department's Neighborhood Police Officer (NPO) Program, presented by Deputy Chief Jose Garcia and Chief of Police Daniel C. Comeaux.
+#EBriefing on an update to the Dallas Police Department's Neighborhood Police Officer (NPO) Program, presented by Deputy Chief Jose Garcia and Chief Daniel C. Comeaux.

-#FBriefing on the Dallas Police Department's First Offender Program, presented by Chief of Police Daniel C. Comeaux and program manager Suellen Flores.
+#FBriefing on an update to the Dallas Police Department's First Offender Program, presented by Chief Daniel C. Comeaux and Program Manager Suellen Flores.

-#GBriefing on public safety dashboards presented by Chief of Public Safety Dominique Artis from the City Manager's Office.
+#GBriefing memo on public safety dashboards, presented by the Chief of Public Safety from the City Manager's Office.

-#HBriefing on the status of facility construction projects for Dallas Fire-Rescue, presented by Fire Chief Justin Ball.
+#HBriefing on the current status of Dallas Fire-Rescue's facility construction projects, presented by Chief of Fire Justin Ball.

-#IA briefing update on fleet maintenance activities and status for the Dallas Fire-Rescue Department, presented by Chief of Fire Justin Ball.
+#IBriefing on the current status of Dallas Fire-Rescue's fleet maintenance operations, presented by Chief of Fire Justin Ball.

-#OA briefing on two Dallas City Code sections: Section 28-63.3, which prohibits solicitation of vehicle occupants on public roadways, and Section 28-61.1, which restricts standing and walking in certain areas.
+#OBriefing on two Dallas City Code sections: Section 28-63.3 prohibiting solicitations to vehicle occupants on public roadways, and Section 28-61.1 prohibiting standing and walking in certain areas.

 #RAuthorization of a two-year cooperative purchasing agreement (with one six-month renewal option) with Federal Engineering, Inc. for project management and implementation services to replace the city's Computer-Aided Dispatch and Records Management systems, not to exceed $998,929.

-#SAuthorizes Supplemental Agreement No. 2 to a cooperative purchasing agreement with Axon Enterprise to add counter-unmanned aircraft systems technology for drone detection, tracking, and mitigation, funded through a FEMA homeland security grant passed through the Texas Office of the Governor, increasing the contract by up to $10,382,400.
+#SAuthorization of a supplemental agreement to an existing cooperative purchasing contract with Axon Enterprise to add counter-unmanned aircraft systems (C-UAS) technology for drone detection, tracking, and mitigation, increasing the contract by $10.38 million and funded entirely through a FEMA homeland security grant passed through the Texas Office of the Governor.

-#TA three-year cooperative purchasing agreement with Casco Industries, Inc. via the BuyBoard cooperative for firefighting personal protection equipment for the Fire Rescue Department, estimated at $3,150,000.
+#TAuthorization of a three-year cooperative purchasing agreement with Casco Industries, Inc. through the BuyBoard cooperative for firefighting Personal Protection Equipment (PPE) for the Fire Rescue Department, estimated at $3,150,000 from the General Fund.

-#UAuthorizes a five-year service price agreement for specialized Fire-Rescue Department training via an interlocal agreement with Texas A&M Engineering Extension Service, estimated at $275,000 funded by the General Fund subject to annual appropriations.
+#UAuthorization of a five-year service price agreement for specialized training for the Fire-Rescue Department through an interlocal agreement with Texas A&M Engineering Extension Service, estimated at $275,000.

 Municue is in beta